tableau/hyper-db/website/docs/sql/scalar_func/datetime.md

     Result: 53

 The first day of a week is set to Monday.
-The first day of the year 2023 is `2023-01-02`, since this is the first Monday, starting with which, the week has at least 2 days in year 2023.
-For the example above, the date `2023-01-01` still belongs to year 2022, which starts with `2021-12-27`, since this is the first Monday, starting with which, the week has at least 2 days in year 2022.
+The first day of the year 2023 is `2023-01-02`, since this is the first Monday, starting with which the week has at least 2 days in year 2023.
+For the example above, the date `2023-01-01` still belongs to year 2022, which starts with `2021-12-27`, since this is the first Monday, starting with which the week has at least 2 days in year 2022.

     SELECT EXTRACT(localized_week FROM timestamp '2023-01-01', first_day_of_localized_week => 1, minimal_days_in_localized_first_week => 3);
     Result: 52

 The first day of a week is set to Monday.
-The first day of the year 2023 is `2023-01-02`, since this is the first Monday, starting with which, the week has at least 3 days in year 2023.
-For the example above, the date `2023-01-01` still belongs to year 2022, which starts with `2022-01-03`, since this is the first Monday, starting with which, the week has at least 3 days in year 2022.
+The first day of the year 2023 is `2023-01-02`, since this is the first Monday, starting with which the week has at least 3 days in year 2023.
+For the example above, the date `2023-01-01` still belongs to year 2022, which starts with `2022-01-03`, since this is the first Monday, starting with which the week has at least 3 days in year 2022.